wp-plugins/multi-currency-paypal-donations/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

-4. To use place '{mcpdform}' (without quotes) in your editor where you want the form to show up.
-The form needs a minimum width of 390px to display properly.
+4. To use place [paypalDonationForm] in your editor where you want the form to show up.
+The form needs a minimum width of 350px to display properly.
 == Screenshots ==
 1. screenshot-1.png

 2. screenshot-2.png

 == Changelog ==
+= 2.2.2 =
+* Removed IPN from button code

+= 2.2.1 =
+* Removed boxover.js

+= 2.2 =
+* Removed PayPal IPN functionality (wasn't working anyways)
+* Fixed problem with donate buttons styles not working
+* Changed help hover to opentip
+* Fixed Monthly and One-Time check option not saving properly
+* Fixed a problem when nothing is in the monthly box it showed NaN

 = 2.1.2 =
 * bug fixes